karansharma2000/learnovate/images/readme.md

-All the layers in the psd converted to photoshop
+All the layers in the psd converted to images by photoshop